franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 ![Example screenshot of the log in screen with options to single sign-on](OpenProject_SSO_SAML_OpenID-highlighted.png)

-See [more technical information about SAML and OIDC providers](#saml-and-openid-connect-providers) in the end of these release notes.
+See [more technical information about SAML and OIDC providers](#saml-and-openid-connect-providers) in the end of these Release Notes.

 ### A new 'Standard global role' with permissions to view email addresses